zeljkoobrenovic/grounded-architecture/_posts/2022-08-04-business-architecture.md

 </style>

 <br>

-When we talk about business strategy and architecture, the term "business architecture" naturally comes up.
-But talk to a few people about business architecture, and you'll quickly realize there's no single, agreed-upon view.
-Some see it as a way to connect strategy to operations, while others think in terms of capabilities and value streams.
-Some associate it with enterprise architecture, while others associate it with service design or transformation.
+When discussing **business strategy and architecture**, the term **"business architecture"** frequently arises.
+However, if you talk to different people about it, you'll soon discover that there is **no universally accepted definition**.
+Some view business architecture as a way to **connect strategy to operations**, while others think in terms of **capabilities and value streams**.
+Some associate it with **enterprise architecture**, while others link it to **service design** or **transformation**.

-And some quietly ask: *"Does this even exist as a real, standalone discipline?"*
+A common question that arises is: *"Does this even exist as a distinct discipline?"*

-It's a fair question.
-Unlike more established functions like software architecture or product management, business architecture doesn't always have a clear job title, team, or mandate.
-Some organizations formalize it.
-In others, it's embedded, implicit, or scattered across teams that don't use the term.
+This is a valid inquiry.
+Unlike more established functions such as **software architecture** or **product management**, business architecture often **lacks clear job titles**, **dedicated teams**, or a **formal mandate**.
+In some organizations, business architecture is **well-defined**, while in others, it is **embedded within teams** and **not explicitly identified**.

-To help ground the discussion, here are a few reference points that often come up:
+To help clarify this discussion, here are a few reference points that often emerge:

-> **Business Architecture Guild**: "A blueprint of the enterprise that provides a common understanding of the organization and is used to align strategic objectives and tactical demands."
+> **Business Architecture Guild**: "A blueprint of the enterprise that provides a common understanding of the organization and is used to align strategic objectives with tactical demands."
 >
-> **TOGAF**: "The business strategy, governance, organization, and key business processes, at a high level."
+> **TOGAF**: "The business strategy, governance, organization, and key business processes at a high level."

-Thus, business architecture shows what a business does (its capabilities), how it delivers value (its value streams), and how it's structured to operate (its people, processes, and systems).
-These are all helpful, but they are still just starting points.
+Therefore, **business architecture** illustrates **what a business does** (its capabilities), **how it delivers value** (its value streams), and **how it is structured to operate** (its people, processes, and systems).
+While these definitions are useful, they are only **starting points**.

-Gregor Hohpe captures this ambiguity well when he writes, "Every organization has a business architecture, even if they don't have business architects."* The work is happening but might not be recognized as "architecture, " and it rarely fits in a neat box.
+**Gregor Hohpe** captures this ambiguity well when he states, *"Every organization has a business architecture, even if they don't have business architects."* The necessary work is being done, but it may not be **recognized as "architecture"**, and it rarely fits neatly into a specific category.

-This section explores what business architecture could mean, why it's often hard to define or own, and who shapes it—whether by design or by default.
+This section explores **what business architecture could entail**, **why it is often difficult to define or claim ownership of**, and **who influences it**—whether intentionally or by default.

 <br>
 ## Business Architecture as a Way of Seeing

-Rather than defining business architecture as a fixed discipline, it might be more helpful to ask: *What kinds of thinking and coordination does it enable?
-What kinds of problems does it try to solve?*
+Instead of defining **business architecture** as a fixed discipline, it may be more beneficial to ask: *What types of thinking and coordination does it facilitate?
+What problems does it aim to address?*

 <img style="margin-top: 0px; width: 100%; height: 400px; object-fit: cover"
      src="assets/images/istock/iStock-1830042746.jpg">